Surfer Julia Muniz Showcases 360-Degrees Of Petite, Fit Physique In A Series Of Skimpy Bikinis

 Julia modeled the other two bikinis in the same manner – giving a 360-degree view of her killer physique while flirtatiously teasing the camera.

 The second ensemble had a sportier design and featured a bright, coral-colored fabric.
-The top fit similarly to an athletic bra, seemingly allowing for more movement, and the bottoms covered only slightly more of her backside than the previous pair.
+The top fit similarly to an athletic bra, allowing for more movement.
+The bottoms covered only slightly more of her backside than the previous pair.

 The last suit was white, which popped against her olive complexion.
 The top had underwire cups to support her pert bust, and a pretty, lace-up embellishment that finished off with a thick, feminine bow in the center of her back.